GeneralBots/AzureADPasswordReset.gbapp/README.md

 >Change Password - in Microsoft Graph (although not documented) you'll find the "changePassword" method on user - ../users/{id}/changePassword, which takes the old password and a new password.
 This API works ONLY for the signed-in user (so it requires the delegated OAuth2 code flow).
 It requires an admin to consent for Directory.AccessAsUser.All (although we are looking at adding a more granular permission).

-## Bot Administrator - Save Token to the Database
+## Bot Administrator - Generate Token

 So the Bot provides an **admin** mode allowing the user having the Directory.AccessAsUser.All permission to be logged on Administrative interface to obtain and save its token into the database.